FlashSampling: Fast and Memory-Efficient Exact Sampling

 \section{Abstract}

 Sampling from a categorical distribution is mathematically simple, but in large-vocabulary decoding, it often triggers extra memory traffic and extra kernels after the LM head.
 We present \textbf{FlashSampling}, an exact sampling primitive that fuses sampling into the LM-head matmul and never materializes the logits tensor in HBM.
 The method is simple: compute logits tile-by-tile on chip, add Gumbel noise, keep only one maximizer per row and per vocabulary tile, and finish with a small reduction over tiles.
-The fused tiled kernel is exact because $\argmax$ decomposes over a partition; grouped variants for online and tensor-parallel settings are exact by hierarchical factorization of the categorical distribution.
-Across H100, H200, B200, and B300 GPUs, FlashSampling speeds up kernel-level decode workloads, and in end-to-end vLLM experiments, it reduces time per output token by up to $19\%$ on the models we test.
-These results show that exact sampling, with no approximation, can be integrated into the matmul itself, turning a bandwidth-bound postprocessing step into a lightweight epilogue.
+In tensor-parallel decoding, FlashSampling replaces the all-gather of logits with streaming peer-to-peer writes: This overlaps GPU-to-GPU communication with computation and HBM loads across up to 8 GPUs, with near-ideal scaling at large batch sizes.
+Our kernel is exact because $\argmax$ decomposes over partitions; grouped variants for online and tensor-parallel settings are exact by hierarchical factorization of the categorical distribution.
+FlashSampling demonstrates kernel-level speedups on decode workloads across 4 different datacenter GPUs (H100, H200, B200, B300), and in end-to-end vLLM experiments, it reduces time per output token by up to $10\%$ on the models we test.
+These results show that exact sampling, with no approximation, can be integrated into the matmul itself, consolidating the bandwidth-bound sampling step in an efficient epilogue.

 \projectpage{https://github.com/FlashSampling/FlashSampling}